rendall/icebreakers/QUESTIONS.md

   * Altogether, what is the most embarrassing thing you've ever done?
   * Altogether, what is your favorite thing about your team?
   * Any particular skill that you would recommend to everyone to learn?
-  * Are you a dog person or a cat person?
   * At reaching which milestone would you consider yourself to be successful?
   * At what point in your life you realized that you grew up?
   * By and large, what's the best thing about working from home?